-- In-class support for students with a disability or learning difficulty focused mainly on Foundations classes. - · Learning Support for indigenous students. - Homework Club an after school supervised program that is held four days per week (Monday - Thursday). - Assisted Exam Program assistance with end of Semester examinations in the form of clarifying, scribing and prompting. - · Educational assessments and liaison with external agencies. - Small Group Tutoring program withdrawal-based learning program for students with learning difficulties. - · Supervised study periods.
+- In-class support for students with a disability or learning difficulty focused mainly on Foundations classes. - Learning Support for indigenous students. - Homework Club an after-school supervised program that is held four days per week until 4 pm.
+(Monday - Thursday). - Assisted Exam Program assistance with end of Semester examinations in the form of clarifying, scribing, and prompting. - Educational assessments and liaison with external agencies. - Small Group Tutoring program withdrawal-based learning program for students with learning difficulties. - Supervised study periods.